Goods and services market approach templates

 The following templates are used with the market approach templates:

-Conflict of interest declaration template: Goods and services
+Conflict of interest declaration and management plan template: Goods and services

 Deed of confidentiality: Goods and services